pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 covered](https://quentin.pradet.me/blog/how-do-you-limit-memory-usage-with-asyncio.html)
-and which is actually available in aiohttp via [`limit_per_host`](https://docs.aiohttp.org/en/stable/client.html#limiting-connection-pool-size) When you're being limited by a service, it's based on the number of requests sent during a specific interval.
+and which is actually available in aiohttp via [`limit_per_host`](https://docs.aiohttp.org/en/stable/client.html#limiting-connection-pool-size) However, the limits set by a service are based on the number of requests sent during a specific interval.
 That's what [Twitter](https://dev.twitter.com/rest/public/rate-limiting), [GitHub](https://developer.github.com/v3/search/#rate-limit), [Salesforce](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm) and so on do.
+This post is going to explain how to do this with aiohttp.

 ## Token bucket